zsh04/curiosity_cottage_quant/docs/public/how-to/01-run-backtest.md

-# How to Run a Backtest
+# How to Run a Quantum Holodeck Simulation

-**Estimated Time:** 5 minutes
+**Estimated Time:** 5-10 minutes
-**Difficulty:** Beginner
+**Difficulty:** Intermediate

 ---

 ## Overview

-This guide shows you how to run a backtest on historical data using the built-in backtest engine.
+The **Quantum Holodeck** is a full-system simulation that backtests the "Oracle" (Chronos) and "Hippocampus" (Market Memory) across a historical timeline.
+It runs the entire forecasting engine, not just a simple strategy function.

 ---